 Had you opted for the couch, which is completely fine to choose sometimes btw, you may go to bed stressed which can cause your mind to race.
 I don’t know about you, but, when my mind is racing the chances of me going to sleep are like zero.

 Heightened Sense of Self Worth –

 When you workout consistently, chances are you’re going to get better at it.
-To go along with all of the other benefits that working out provides it can also give you a sense of mastery.
+To go along with all the benefits that working out provides it can also give you a sense of mastery.
 It can be like acquiring a skill, if you will.
 Most of us (probably) like to feel good about ourselves and getting better at something just feels good.
-You may be too embarrassed to say it out loud, which is fine, but the feeling of accomplishment is still there.
+You may be too embarrassed to say it, which is fine, but the feeling of accomplishment is still there.